redis/docs/content/operate/rc/resilient-apps.md

 It is best practice to enable replication for any databases that need to be highly available.

-### Create Active-Active database

-[Active-Active databases]({{< relref "/operate/rc/databases/configuration/active-active-redis" >}}) store data across multiple regions and availability zones.

-Active-Active Redis allows you to [manually fail over to a different region]({{< relref "/operate/rs/databases/active-active/develop/app-failover-active-active" >}}) if a whole region fails.
-However, you need to specifically develop your app with Active-Active in mind.
-For more information on developing with Active-Active, see [Active-Active Redis applications]({{< relref "/operate/rs/databases/active-active/develop" >}}).

-To create Active-Active databases, you need to create a Redis Cloud Pro subscription, then enable Active-Active Redis and define the regions for each copy of your databases.
-See [Create an Active-Active database]({{< relref "/operate/rc/databases/create-database/create-active-active-database" >}}) for instructions.

-If you decide to use Active-Active with [Jedis]({{< relref "/develop/connect/clients/java/jedis" >}}), you can use Jedis to fail over between regions if one region becomes unavailable.
-See [Failover with Jedis](https://github.com/redis/jedis/blob/master/docs/failover.md) to learn how to failover to a different Active-Active region.

 ### Set manual maintenance windows

 Redis maintains your Redis Cloud subscriptions and databases as needed to ensure your databases are running the most stable and up-to-date version of Redis.
 By default, Redis will perform [maintenance]({{< relref "/operate/rc/subscriptions/maintenance" >}}) automatically while limiting service disruption as much as possible.